google/osv-scalibr/README.md

 ## Running built-in plugins

 ### With the standalone binary
 The binary runs SCALIBR's "recommended" internal plugins by default.
 You can enable more plugins with the `--extractors=` and `--detectors=` flags.
-See the the definition files for a list of all built-in plugins and their CLI flags ([extractors](/extractor/list/list.go#L26), [detectors](/detector/list/list.go#L26)).
+See the the definition files for a list of all built-in plugins and their CLI flags ([extractors (fs)](/extractor/filesystem/list/list.go#L26), [detectors](/detector/list/list.go#L26)).

 ### With the library
-A collection of all built-in plugin modules can be found in the definition files ([extractors](/extractor/list/list.go#L26), [detectors](/detector/list/list.go#L26)).
+A collection of all built-in plugin modules can be found in the definition files ([extractors](/extractor/filesystem/list/list.go#L26), [detectors](/detector/list/list.go#L26)).
 To enable them, just import the module and add the appropriate plugins to the scan config, e.g.

 ```
 import (
   scalibr "github.com/google/osv-scalibr"
-  el "github.com/google/osv-scalibr/extractor/list"
+  el "github.com/google/osv-scalibr/extractor/filesystem/list"
   dl "github.com/google/osv-scalibr/detector/list"
 )
 cfg := &scalibr.ScanConfig{